 A quién no le gusta México?
 Many travel bloggers describe Mexico City as a chaotic mess, yet swear to return to this colourful metropolis that entices with its old-world architecture, quaint neighbourhoods, open parks, and free museums.
 Art, culture and music are big business and a major attraction in Mexico City, creating enough entertainment options to keep you occupied throughout your visit.

-Food is a big part of the experience, and you will be spoilt for choice with myriad options for food and drink.
-Don’t miss the tacos from humble kiosks run by Mexican abuelas (grandmothers).
-The one area where you will feel the pinch is the air fare but besides that, Mexico City is an affordable holiday destination.
+Food is a big part of the experience, and you’ll be spoilt for choice with the myriad options for food and drink.
+Don’t miss the tacos (what tortilla with filling) from humble kiosks run by Mexican abuelas (grandmothers).
+The one area where you’ll feel the pinch is with the airfare, but besides that, Mexico City is an affordable holiday destination.

-Return air fare from Kuala Lumpur to Mexico City: Starts from MYR5,000/ person
+Return air fare from Kuala Lumpur to Mexico City: From RM5000 per person

 Best time to visit: December to April